CarManBelarus/ai-spotify-playlist-generator/EN/README.md

 -   A Google Account (for Google Apps Script).
 -   A Spotify Account (Premium is recommended for full API access).
+-   A Hugging Face Account (free, for cover art generation).

 ---